 6. For an Authentic Experience, go Out of Your Way to Meet the Locals

 Meeting locals along the way enhances your travel experience.
 You’re able to get a different perspective on what makes a destination so desirable.
 Off the beaten path recommendations, and more!
 When visiting Florence, I was invited to a steak dinner by three locals.
 While I felt a bit uncomfortable, and didn’t necessarily want to go, I did anyways.
 What resulted was one of the most memorable experiences of my travels, and a night session of Taylor Swift karaoke to cap it off.

 7. Travel Off the Beaten Path

-Ceský Krumlov is a town so quintessentially European I couldn’t help but be enamored by this tiny town in Southern Czech Republic.
+Ceský Krumlov is a town so quintessentially European I couldn’t help but be enamored by this tiny town in the Southern Czech Republic.
 I visited over Christmas and it was exactly what I was looking for in my travels through Europe.
-Christmas trees at every corner, people walking around with mulled wine, and a square filled of vendors selling Christmas spirits.
+Christmas trees at every corner, people walking around with mulled wine, and a square filled with vendors selling Christmas spirits.
 Ceský Krumlov will forever hold a special place in my heart and serve as a reminder that sometimes off the beaten path… is the best way to travel.